 If you’re not into adrenaline sports, don’t worry.
 Interlaken offers plenty of less adventurous, but just as enjoyable, things to do.
 Lake cruises, a funicular ride to Harder Kulm, horse-drawn tram rides and shopping are just some of the ways you can spend your time.

 Interlaken is the main starting point for day trips on the famous train trip to Jungfraujoch.
 The scenic journey takes passengers to Europe’s highest railway station.
 Summer activities at Jungfraujoch include snow tubing, sledding and a zipline, and there are fabulous panoramic views of the Swiss alps year-round.
+Click here on more information on how to book!

-During July, you’re likely to enjoy fine, sunny days in Interlaken – just perfect for exploring the town and the surrounding snow-capped mountain peaks.
+If you travel in July, you’re likely to enjoy fine, sunny days in Interlaken – just perfect for exploring the town and the surrounding snow-capped mountain peaks.

 Kodaikanal, India – The Winged Fork

 Nestled in the Palani Hills in South India, Kodaikanal is the perfect refuge from the heat in other parts of India.
-It’s name in Tamil means ‘gift of the forest’.
+Its name in Tamil means ‘gift of the forest’.

 Replete with lush forests and lakes – namely the Berijam Lake and the famous manmade Kodaikanal Lake, it’s a good place to get away from the busyness of city life.
 And in the monsoon, the mist in the air adds a lovely mystical touch; while in some parts of hills you can actually touch the clouds.